epfml/disco/benchmark/README.md

 ## Custom Tasks

 DiscoJS currently provides several pre-define popular tasks such as titanic, simple-face and cifar10.
-In order to understand how to add your own custom task, we will go over how we added simple-face to disojs [here](../information/TASK.md)
+In order to understand how to add your own custom task, we will go over how we added simple-face to disojs [here](../information/TASK.md).

 ## Dataset

 The only thing missing is loading the data, we use our own data class that is a wrapper for the `tfjs` dataset class.
+We do the data loading in [data.ts](./src/data.ts).

-The key class (for images) is the ImageLoader, this needs to be extended since files are loaded differently depending on the environment (node vs browser).
+The key class (for images) is the [ImageLoader](../discojs/src/dataset/data_loader/image_loader.ts), this needs to be extended since files are loaded differently depending on the environment (node vs browser).
 Note this is also where we can add pre-processing, here we simply normalise the images, but more complex operations can also be added.

 Once we have built this object we can load the dataset by giving as an input the `files: string[]` and `labels: number[]`.
 We give an example of what this looks like down bellow.
 ```js
 import * as tf from '@tensorflow/tfjs-node'
 import fs from 'fs'